Ductinn/build-virtualbox-in-windows/README.md

     * Use the installer to install Qt.
 You need to register an account first
     * Install the prebuild version ( `v5.15.2`, `MSVC 2019 64 bit` )
     * When it ask you the install path, set it to `C:\VBoxBuild\Qt`
-    * This take so much time (for VietNamese internet), build it yourself if you can.
+    * This takes so much time, build it yourself if you can.

 * [OPEN-SSL ver 1.1.1 32 & 64](https://slproweb.com/products/Win32OpenSSL.html)